Gaussian-type lower bounds for the density of solutions of SDEs driven by fractional Brownian motions: Introduction

-for some constants $c_1,c_2$ only depending on $d,m$ and $V_0,\ldots,V_d$. \end{theorem} As mentioned above, this is (to the best of our knowledge) the first Gaussian lower bounds obtained for equations driven by fBm in a general setting.
-It should also be mentioned that the lower bound \eqref{eq:low-bnd-intro} can be complemented by a similar upper bound contained in \cite{BNOT}.
+As mentioned above, this is (to the best of our knowledge) the first Gaussian-type lower bound obtained for the density of the solution of the SDE driven by fBm in a general setting.
+It should also be mentioned that lower bound (\ref{eq:low-bnd-intro}) can be complemented by a similar upper bound contained in \cite{BNOT}.

-Let us say a few words about the methodology we rely on in order to obtain our lower bound \eqref{eq:low-bnd-intro}.
-Generally speaking it is based on Malliavin calculus tools, but the three results mentioned in Theorem \ref{thm:low-bnd-intro} are proved in different ways:

-\textbf{(1)} In the one dimensional additive case, we invoke a recent formula for densities introduced in \cite{NV} which yields an easy way to estimate $p_t$ in the case of additive stochastic equations.
-We thus include this study for didactical purposes, and also because we obtain (slightly non optimal) Gaussian upper and lower bounds with elegant methods.
+Let us say a few words about the methodology we rely on in order to obtain our lower bound (\ref{eq:low-bnd-intro}).
+Generally speaking it is based on Malliavin calculus tools, but the three results mentioned in Theorem~\ref{thm:low-bnd-intro} are proved in different ways: \begin{longlist}[(3)] \item[(1)] In the one-dimensional additive case, we invoke a recent formula for densities introduced in \cite{NV} which yields an easy way to estimate $p_t$ in the case of additive stochastic equations.
+We thus include this study for didactical purposes, and also because we obtain (slightly nonoptimal) Gaussian upper and lower bounds with elegant methods.
+Observe that this technique proves to be useful (generally speaking) for equations with additive noise, as assessed in a SPDE context in \cite{DNQ}.

-\textbf{(2)} The one dimensional case with multiplicative noise is based on the Doss-Sussmann's transform and Girsanov type arguments.
-It is rather easy to implement and yields results when the criterion of \cite{NV} can not be applied.
+\item[(2)] The one-dimensional case with multiplicative noise is based on the Doss--Sussmann transform and Girsanov-type arguments.
+It is rather easy to implement and yields results when the criterion of \cite{NV} cannot be applied.

-\textbf{(3)} As far as the general case is concerned, it will be basically handled thanks to the decomposition of random variables strategy introduced in \cite{Ba,Ko}.
-However, let us point out two important differences between the fBm and the diffusion case:
+\item[(3)] As far as the general case is concerned, it will be basically handled, thanks to the decomposition of random variables, using increments independent of Gaussian increments strategy introduced in \cite{Ba,Ko}, which has also been invoked successfully, for example, in \cite{DN}.
+However, let us point out two important differences between the fBm and the diffusion case: \end{longlist} \begin{longlist}[(ii)] \item[(i)] In the case of SDE (\ref{eq:sde-intro}) without drift coefficient $V_0$, the first step of the method implemented (for a fixed $t\in(0,1]$) in \cite{Ba,Ko} amounts to introducing a partition $\{t_j; 0\le j \le n\}$ such that $t_0=0$ and $t_n=t$, with $n$ large enough, and then splitting $X_t$ into small contributions of the form